pyeventsourcing/esdbclient/README.md

 and semantics are explained in the Notes section below.

-For example, the following connection string URI specifies that the client should attempt to connect to "localhost" on port 2113, using call credentials "username" and "password".
+For example, the following connection string URI specifies that the client should attempt to creae a "secure" connection to port 2113 on "localhost", and use the credentials "username" and "password" when making calls to the server.

 ```
 esdb://username:password@localhost:2113